McMinds-Lab/analysis_templates/generic_dekupl/readme.md

 These changes allow the use of a zero inflated negative binomial test, or a binary presence/absence test, by using the key diff_method: zeroinfl or diff_method: binomial

 For 'zeroinfl', a gene is considered 'significant' if it's either differentially prevalent OR differentially abundant when present. the 'log2fc' value is not actually a log2-fold-change when the gene is differentially prevalent, so units are mixed up among genes and as a whole are essentially meaningless.
 Therefore it probably only makes sense to remove an effect size cutoff with the key log2fc_threshold:0 in the config.json.
+To use the method zeroinfl, the argument zi_cores is required in the config.json to pass the level of parallelization to the method.

 These scripts appear to be MUCH slower than the DESeq2 option, and this is why I made the modifications to use MPI - this is the most convenient way to parallelize across more than one machine.